How to Enhance Your Intuition

 If this person feels an attraction to another woman or queer person, they may be inclined to repress their sexuality because it triggers cognitive dissonance between who they think they are and the truth of their emotional body.
 It also threatens to dismantle all that they have known, their support system and emotional bonds.
 It may trigger an identity crisis and cause nervous system distress.

 That is why we are so good at intellectualizing our feelings.
 In many cases, we have trained ourselves to repress our instincts to secure a sense of belonging.
 The intuition doesn’t care about social standards or family pressures.
 To some extent, we have all been actively repressing our intuition in this way for the entirety of our lives.

 Intellectualizing your feelings can look like a tendency to immediately find a reason for every feeling that arises.

 Suppose you have an important meeting coming up at work.
 You may experience anxiety that morning, and seek to interpret or rationalize this feeling of unease.

 You may suggest to yourself, “I’m a high achiever who is seeking a promotion in this workplace, and I have to prove my professional worth today.”

-This reasoning aligns with the identity you have constructed that gains social approval and reward.
+This reasoning aligns with the identity you have constructed that gains social approval.